 Our first suggestion is to replace old flooring with sprayers.
 Although it seems intimidating, swapping out any old and dilapidated flooring materials for new ones will noticeably improve the appearance of your house and can be done yourself for a surprisingly small amount of money.
 For a more up-market aesthetic, look to replace worn-out carpeting with wooden flooring or even tiles or flagstones.
 Much can be had cheaply from hardware superstores by seeking out discontinued products or ones being sold on clearance.
 Reclamation yards are also a great source of affordable, good quality materials, though can prove to be seasonal in terms of the size of their inventory.

-The second trick is to look to maximize the amount of light inside your house.
+The second trick is to look to maximize your H2S Training and the amount of light inside your house.
 Not only will this make it easier to see and save on power bills, but it will also energize the interior of your home.
 The most obvious way to do this is by adding windows, but simply painting your rooms in lighter colors (optimally in white or off-white) will make rooms dramatically brighter.
 Contrast this with an accent wall in a more garish color, and you will see your rooms given a whole new lease of life.

 Refinishing existing surfaces is also a good way to spice things up.
 Old hardwood floors can be brought back to a lustrous sheen without the use of a belt sander by simply recoating them, not only is this a much simpler process, but it can be accomplished for a much lower price.
 In older houses, consider repainting window casements and other plain, exposed areas of wall with sand and fibers mixed into the paint.
 This will lend much-need texture to the finished surface, and can be built up as needed, lending a rustic and lived-in feel to potentially sterile rooms such the kitchen, bathroom or entranceway.